 When using Conan, the install phase of CMake is wrapped in the package() method.
+That way the flags like conan create --keep-build or the commands for the Package development flow are consistent with every step of the packaging process.

 The following excerpt shows how to build and package with CMake within Conan.
-Mind that you need to configure CMake both in build() and in package() since these methods are called independently.
+Mind that you need to configure CMake both in build() and in package(), since these methods are called independently.

 '''

 def configure_cmake(self):

 cmake = CMake(self)

 cmake.definitions["SOME_DEFINITION"] = True

 cmake.configure()

 return cmake